astronomer/docs/astro/automation-authentication.md

 ---
-sidebar_label: 'Authenticate an automated workflow'
+sidebar_label: 'Authenticate your automation tool'
 title: 'Authenticate to Astro for automated workflows'
 id: automation-authentication
-description: Learn about all possible ways that you can authenticate to Astro from the Astro CLI and automation tools.
+description: Learn about all possible ways that you can authenticate your automation tool to Astro.
 ---

-Before you automate your workflows on Astro, you must prove to Astro that your automation tool has the correct identity and access to interact with specific Astro resources.
+Before you can automate actions on Astro, you must prove to Astro that your automation tool has the correct identity and access to interact with specific Astro resources.
 Complete the following actions to authenticate to Astro using the Astro CLI and API tokens:

 - Create an API key or token in Astro.
 - Install the Astro CLI in your automation environment, such as a GitHub Actions.